 Sometimes unpaid bills with the old supplier or unpaid bills with the DSO are considered a valid reason to stop a switch.

 Some other jurisdictions, such as Belgium, Italy or Portugal, apply this rule only in exceptional cases.

 In Ireland in case of liabilities to the old supplier the new supplier is given a warning, and has the possibility to stop the switching process.

 In several EU Member States (six in electricity and five in gas) the old supplier also has the possibility to stop a switch in case a fixed contract is not subject to termination at the time of the switch.

 Otherwise, there are some country-specific reasons for halting consumer switching.

 The said ACER/CEER Report of November 2016 refers in that regard to the following examples:

-- An electricity system operator shall reject the change of supplier if the new supplier fails to fulfil the obligations set out by the Act (Slovenia);
+- the electricity system operator shall reject the change of supplier if the new supplier fails to fulfil the obligations set out by the act (Slovenia);

 If the consumer cannot ensure financial security, the supplier has the opportunity to quit the agreement within three days after the consumer receives a warning from the supplier (Denmark – electricity).

 Regarding the case of violation of contract terms or debts, CEER's Guidelines of good practice on Retail market design suggest that any dispute between consumer and supplier should be processed within the legal framework of contractual law, and therefore should not constitute a valid reason to stop an initiated switch.